John Henshaw

-John Joseph Henshaw (born August 1950) is a British actor, best known for his roles as Ken Dixon the landlord in Early Doors, Wilf Bradshaw in Born and Bred and PC Roy Bramwell in The Cops.
+John Joseph Henshaw is an English actor, best known for his roles as Ken Dixon the landlord in Early Doors, Wilf Bradshaw in Born and Bred and PC Roy Bramwell in The Cops.
 Often associated with characters who are "hard men", he played John Prescott in the 2007 ITV drama Confessions of a Diary Secretary.

 Early life

-One of 12 siblings, he was born in August 1950 and grew up in Ancoats, Manchester's "Little Italy" community.
+One of 12 siblings, he grew up in Ancoats, Manchester's "Little Italy" community.
 He was a binman for ten years before deciding, at the age of 40, to become an actor.

 Acting career

 His first big break in acting was as a minder to Robert Lindsay's character Michael Murray in the acclaimed Channel 4 series G.B.H..
 He had roles in the Steve Coogan film The Parole Officer and in the BBC Three sitcom The Visit, first shown in July 2007.
-In 2002 he appeared in the Scottish Gaelic drama, Anna Bheag (Wee Anna), although not as a Gaelic-speaking character.
+In 2002 he appeared in the Scottish Gaelic drama Anna Bheag (Wee Anna), although not as a Gaelic-speaking character.